All Products

 2. On the Mesh Management page, click the name of the ASM instance.
 In the left-side navigation pane, choose Data Plane Component Management > Sidecar Proxy Setting.

-3. On the global tab, click Outbound Traffic Policy, set the Outbound Traffic Policy parameter to REGISTEY_ONLY, and then click Update Settings.
+3. On the global tab, set External Access Policy to REGISTRY_ONLY, and then click Update Settings.

-2. On the Global Namespace page, click Sync Automatic Sidecar Injection to Kubernetes Cluster to synchronize the namespace to the ACK cluster that is added to the ASM instance.
+2. On the Global namespace page, click Sync Automatic Sidecar Injection to Kubernetes Cluster to sync the namespace to the ACK cluster.

 spec: